 |Cornea Cross Linking (CXL) — Add-on||$1,200 to $3,000|

-It is common practice for most LASIK clinics in Singapore to include 3 to 4 post-op reviews in this LASIK surgery price.
-Be sure to check if yours is included as these can also add up.
+It is common practice for most Lasik clinics in Singapore to include 3 to 4 post-op reviews in this Lasik surgery price.
+Be sure to check if yours is included as this cost can also add up.

-Here is a table of LASIK prices in public hospitals Singapore compiled:
+Table of LASIK prices in public hospitals Singapore:

 |LASIK centre (public)||LASIK surgery price (incl.
 GST)|